 Spinal conditions affecting the L6-S1

 More often than not, the existence of an L6 does not contribute directly to troublesome spinal conditions.
 In fact, this vertebra is subject to the same potentially debilitating conditions most people experience at the L5 level.
 Another difference is the way doctors refer to conditions associated with this transitional vertebra.
 Rather than speak of it in terms of the L5 to L6 level, it is generally referred to as the L6 to S1 level — denoting an association with the sacral region just below the lumbar vertebrae.

 Occasionally, the L6 vertebra can become sacralized, which means it is attached to the sacrum by a rudimentary joint that creates additional motion.
 Therefore, a greater potential for motion-related stress can lead to lower back pain.
 Other conditions that affect this vertebra include a herniated disc, a bulging disc, spinal stenosis, degenerative disc disease and osteoarthritis, which can occur at any level of the spine.

-Treatment for L6 Conditions
+Treatment for L6 conditions

 Doctors who discover the presence of a sixth lumbar vertebra through the use of an MRI, X-ray or CT scan are likely to prescribe the same type of conservative treatments for chronic pain management as they would for someone without an L6.
 These methods of treatment include pain medication, physical therapy, behavior modification and more.
-Occasionally, conservative treatment proves ineffective and a doctor might suggest surgery as an option.
-Rather than settle for traditional open back surgery, contact Laser Spine Institute.
+Occasionally, conservative treatment proves ineffective and a doctor might suggest seeing if you are a candidate for surgery, such as the minimally invasive procedures offered at Laser Spine Institute.